ClinyQAi/open-nursing-core-ig/StructureDefinition-onc-braden-scale-assessment.md

 | *Official URL*:https://clinyqai.github.io/open-nursing-core-ig/StructureDefinition/onc-braden-scale-assessment | *Version*:1.0.0 |
 | Active as of 2025-12-25 | *Computable Name*:ONCBradenScaleAssessment |

+A profile for the Braden Scale pressure ulcer risk assessment

 **Usages:**

 * Examples for this Profile: [Observation/observation-braden-scale](Observation-observation-braden-scale.md)